Pixboost/website-hugo-theme/site/content/blog/why-pixboost-is-the-best-image-cdn/index.md

 ### Open Source

-At Pixboost we try to make everything Open Source: image processing API, libraries, website.
+At Pixboost, we try to make everything Open Source; image processing API, libraries, website, etc. We are true believers in Open Source and think that it's the best business model for IT projects out there.

-I'm a true believer in Open Source and think that it's the best business model for IT projects out there.
-Some of the highlights why open source is better:
+Here are some of the main reasons why we think open source is better:

 * Quality is better.
-You publish the source code to the whole World, so it's essential to have a clean and well documented code.
+Since the source code is published to the whole world, it's essential to have clean and well-documented code.

-* Community that you build around your project helps a lot with everything really.
-Finding issues quicker, brainstorming, product roadmap are some of the things you could get help with.
+*  The large community surrounding your project really helps a lot with everything.
+You get to detect issues much quicker, you can brainstorm different approaches to solving problems and also get extra assistance with your product roadmap.

-* I do think that the Internet is a more that just source of the information.
-Some of the essential things like shopping, issuing passport or booking a doctor appointment is done over the Internet.
-Open source helps to make it transparent, so we can make sure that there is no fraud or privacy in the code.
+* We think that the Internet is more than just a large source of information.
+Some of the essential activities like shopping, issuing passports or booking a doctor appointment are done over the Internet.
+Open Source helps to make everything more transparent, so we can make sure that there is no fraud or secrecy in the code.

+### Customer Support

+It’s extremely important to be able to receive help in case anything goes wrong with the images in your web project.
+At Pixboost, not only do we do 24/7 monitoring, we also have a quick turnaround, with the ability to solve issues in as low as one hour.

+It all depends on the nature of the issue, and your chosen pricing plan.

 ## Conclusion

-I re-read the article and hey, I like what's in there!
-Let me sign up to this Pixboost and see what it is :) If you think the same then give it a go.
-If you have concerns or think differently - that's good and maybe there is a solution out there that suits your better.
+Ultimately, Pixboost is a formidable solution for various reasons.
+Firstly, it lets you not have to worry about every little setting.
+It is designed to be simple and do as much on its own as possible.

+Secondly, Pixboost captures the best of two different worlds.
+It comes as a SaaS offering, which means that you have someone dedicated to offering help in case of any troubles.
+However, help is not limited to the team you pay.

+You can opt for the open source version and benefit from both the other members of the general public that contribute, and the consultants from Pixboost who can help you customize the solution according to your project’s unique needs.

+Thirdly, Pixboost does more than just solving image optimization issues.
+It gives you greater liberty over how you work, from details like managing API keys, to alternating between different automated API workflow call capacities and bandwidth packages.

+Depending on your traffic levels, you may also be eligible for discounts.
+Keep in mind that for as long as Pixboost improves at image compression faster than your usage levels, it remains progressively cheaper.

+Lastly, it is always wise to select such tools with the growth of your web project in mind.
+You’re better off with a tool that maintains its quality as user location and browsers vary, and Pixboost excels at that.